Learn how to make beads on your own

 Seed beads

-These are the most popular type of bead and there are two types.
+Seed beads are the most popular type of bead.
+There are two types of seed beads:

-*Japanese beads are cylindrical in shape and range in size from 6 (the largest) to 22 (the smallest).
-They are though: to be more uniform in size and have larger holes than the equivalent size of Czech bead.
+* Japanese beads are cylindrical in shape and range in size from 6 (the largest) to 22 (the smallest).
+They are thought to be more uniform in size and have larger holes than the equivalent size of Czech bead.
 They are ideal for all types of beadwork.

 Delica beads